 You can open an account if you are a resident of the EEA (European Economic Area) countries.
 You’ll need proof of identity (ID card or passport) in order to get an IBAN account.
 There are 2 options for KYC.
 One involves using a camera and the other just lets you upload a passport copy.
 If you don’t use the camera you’ll get a restricted investor account (limited to 1000 EUR?).

-Adding money to your account is surprisingly fast.
-The Neo Finance platform offers you a personal IBAN number to add your money into.
-It takes less than 30 minutes to transfer money to my account (transferring money from Revolut).
+Adding money to my account was surprisingly fast.
+The Neo Finance platform offers investors a personal IBAN number to add money to.
+It took less than 30 minutes to transfer money to my account (transferring money from Revolut).